surbhikhatri/cnn-identify-frost-in-Martian-HiRISE-images/README.md

 for at least 20 epochs and perform early stopping using the validation set.
 Keep the network parameters that have the lowest validation error.
 Plot the training and validation errors vs. epochs.

+2. Transfer Learning:
+   1. EfficientNetB0
+   2. ResNet50
+   3. VGG16

+3. Compare the results of all the four classifiers.